mrsilver76/plex-autoshutdown/README.md

 ## 🕰️ Version history

+### 1.3.1 (19th August 2026)
+- [Windows] Fixed blocking process detection for process names containing spaces.
+- [Linux] Fixed blocking process detection to require an exact process name match.
+- Updated the `BLOCKING_PROCESSES` documentation to clarify that Plex Transcoder can be used for transcoding, preview thumbnail generation, and intro detection.

 ### 1.3 (14th March 2026)
 - Added connectivity tests to check if Plex is running and the supplied token is valid.
 - Added validation that the supplied Plex token is not blank or set to the placeholder.